sampwhite/dynamicruntime/core/src/main/resources/content/md/Home.md

 # Near Future

-The current focus is on allowing users to self-register on the website and access and update their profile.
-We may get distracted by trying to create a self-contained Docker image of our current work.
-For those who wish to communicate with the developers of this project, they can be reached at *dev@mg.dynamicruntime.org*.
+The current focus is on publishing React websites to the application.
+The idea is for all the javascript, css, and image assets to be served by AWS Cloudfront.
+The React websites can use any of the endpoints made available by the application.